 Gap Inc. to Make Masks, Scrubs, Gowns for Health Care Workers Fighting COVID-19 Crisis

-Gap Inc., which includes the Gap, Old Navy, Athleta, Banana Republic, Intermix, Hill City, and Janie and Jac, announced that the company will be converting its factories to produce protective wear for healthcare workers.
-Plus, Gap’s U.S. distribution centers have been reaching out to local emergency responders offering free storage space for emergency supplies in our secure warehouses.
-In addition, Gap Foundation will be donating over $1 million to local, state, national and international non-profit organizations.
+Gap Inc., including the Gap, Old Navy, Athleta, Banana Republic, Intermix, Hill City, and Janie and Jac, announced that the company would be converting its factories to produce protective wear for healthcare workers.
+Plus, Gap’s U.S. distribution centers have reached out to local emergency responders offering free storage space for emergency supplies in our secure warehouses.
+Also, Gap Foundation will be donating over $1 million to local, state, national, and international non-profit organizations.

 Hanes, Eddie Bauer, and Brooks Brothers Make Medical Masks and Scrubs for Coronavirus Doctors